project-koku/koku-metrics-operator/docs/csv-description.md

 # Koku Metrics Operator
 ## Introduction
 The `koku-metrics-operator` is a component of the [cost managment](https://access.redhat.com/documentation/en-us/cost_management_service) service for Openshift.
 The operator runs on the latest supported versions of Openshift.
-This operator obtains OpenShift usage data by querying Prometheus every hour to create metric reports that it uploads to cost management at [console.redhat.com](https://console.redhat.com) to be processed.
+This operator obtains OpenShift usage data by querying Prometheus every hour to create metric reports that it uploads to Cost Management at [console.redhat.com](https://console.redhat.com) to be processed.
 For more information, reach out to <costmanagement@redhat.com>.

 This operator is capable of functioning within a disconnected/restricted network (aka air-gapped mode).
-In this mode, the operator will store the packaged reports for manual retrieval instead of being uploaded to cost management.
+In this mode, the operator will store the packaged reports for manual retrieval instead of being uploaded to Cost Management.
 Documentation for installing an operator within a restricted network can be found [here](https://docs.openshift.com/container-platform/latest/operators/admin/olm-restricted-networks.html).

 ## Features and Capabilities
 #### Metrics collection:
-The Koku Metrics Operator (`koku-metrics-operator`) collects the metrics required for cost management by:
+The Koku Metrics Operator (`koku-metrics-operator`) collects the metrics required for Cost Management by:
-* Querying Prometheus to gather the necessary metrics for cost management.
+* Querying Prometheus to gather the necessary metrics for Cost Management.
 * Writing the results of Prometheus queries to CSV report files.
 * Packaging the CSV report files into tarballs.

 #### Additional Capabilities:
 * Resource Optimization metrics collection.
 * The operator can be configured to gather all previous data within the configured retention period or a maximum of 90 days.
 The default data collection period is the 14 previous days.
 This setting is only applicable to newly created KokuMetricsConfigs.
-* The operator can be configured to automatically upload the packaged reports to cost management through Red Hat Insights Ingress service.
+* The operator can be configured to automatically upload the packaged reports to Cost Management through Red Hat Insights Ingress service.
 * The operator can create an integration in console.redhat.com.
-An integration is required for cost management to process the uploaded packages.
+An integration is required for Cost Management to process the uploaded packages.
 * PersistentVolumeClaim (PVC) configuration: The KokuMetricsConfig CR can accept a PVC definition and the operator will create and mount the PVC.
 If one is not provided, a default PVC will be created.
 * Restricted network installation: this operator can function on a restricted network.
 In this mode, the operator stores the packaged reports for manual retrieval.